 Plans start at $20/month for up to 10 projects and 3 GB of space

 I recently discovered WP Project Manager, and I really like the direction the plugin has taken.
 Imagine the power of Basecamp right inside your WordPress dashboard.
 That means you can keep things centralized inside your WordPress installation.
-This makes for less visits to a third-party tool, thus saving you time and energy.
+This makes for fewer visits to a third-party tool, thus saving you time and energy.
 You can create and assign users to task lists or message them directly.
-There are a ton of built in features!
+There are a ton of built-in features!

 Additional add-ons like a Time Tracker, Sub Task Creation, Invoicing, and more are also available.